 Towards Esfahan

 I woke up freezing on a Persian rug with aching back.
-Behind a corner I saw the wicked rooster that kept me awake for hours, but luckily for him I was too tired to go hunting.
+Behind a corner I saw the wicked rooster that had kept me awake for hours, but luckily for him I was too tired to go hunting.

 The nomad family baked very nice bread for breakfast and we thanked them for the short but very interesting stay, which really gave me some perspective on our lifestyle back home.